Two types of boson stars in $U(1)$ gauged $3+1$-dimensional $O(3)$ sigma-model: Solutions

 \subsection{$U(1)$ gauged $O(3)$ boson stars}

 We now turn to the $U(1)$ gauged electrically charged boson stars.
+Here three parameters, $\alpha,~\beta$ and the gauge coupling $e$, define the relative strength of the interactions in the system.
+An increase in the parameters $\beta$ and $e$ entails an increase of the repulsive force while an increase of the effective gravitational coupling $\alpha$ leads to a stronger attraction.

-These can be constructed by starting from the ungauged solutions considered above and then increasing the value of the gauge coupling constant $e$ (from zero), while keeping the other input parameters fixed.
+The $U(1)$ gauged electrically charged boson stars can be constructed by starting from the ungauged solutions considered above and then increasing the value of the gauge coupling constant $e$ (from zero), while keeping the other input parameters fixed.
 The basic properties of the gravitating gauged $O(3)$ boson star solutions so constructed are analogous in many respects to those of the ungauged boson stars of the model.
 They are summarized in the following.

-First, an increase of the gauge coupling $e$ at fixed $\alpha$ leads to an increase of both the minimal frequency of the type I solutions $\omega_{min}^{(I)}$ and the maximal frequency of the type II solutions $\omega_{max}^{(II)}$, as seen in Fig.~\ref{fig7}.
+First, an increase of the gauge coupling $e$ at fixed $\alpha$ leads to an increase of both the minimal frequency of the type I solutions $\omega_{min}^{(I)}$ and the maximal frequency of the type II solutions $\omega_{max}^{(II)}$, as seen in Fig.~\ref{fig9}.
 Moreover, an increase of the gauge coupling $e$ at fixed $\alpha$ leads to an analogous critical behavior of both types of boson star solutions at a critical value of the gauge coupling $e_{cr}$, as seen in the previous subsection at the critical gravitational coupling $\alpha_{cr}$.
 Clearly, $e_{cr}$ is a function of the gravitational coupling $\alpha$.

 The evolution toward the bifurcation follows basically the same scenario as described above.
-Figure \ref{fig7} clearly illustrates that the bifurcation is happening between $e=0.20$ and $e=0.25$ for $\alpha=0.6$.
+Figure \ref{fig9} clearly illustrates that the bifurcation is happening between $e=0.20$ and $e=0.25$ for $\alpha=0.6$.
 As in the ungauged case, the spirals of both types of solutions here disconnect from their branches at the bifurcation and reconnect with each other.
-The evolution of the detached double spirals is illustrated further in Fig.~\ref{fig8}.
+The evolution of the detached double spirals is illustrated further in Fig.~\ref{fig10}.
 As before, the remaining branches reconnect and form a connected set of boson stars covering the full $\omega$ domain.